jpearl01/mcsmrt/README.md

   * Column 17 - Orientation of the read originally.
 Note that after finding primers, reads are oriented to be uniform, i.e., 3` -> 5` direction.
   * Column 18 - Note on the quality of primers that were matched
   * Column 19 - Number of primers which were present in that read
+  * Column 20-33 - Taxonomic assignment for each level along with confidences.
+This is obtained by running utax on all the reads.

 ### Tutorial: